ocodo/ocodo-svg-modelines/README.md

 # Ocodo SVG modelines

+### Version 0.1.1

+Upgrade notes:

+External png and svg images are now loaded as data uri (image/png,base64 and xml/svg,utf8.)
+This will allow the modelines to function fully on any Emacs build which has image-svg support. (ie. `--with-librsvg` configured builds)

+This won't affect OS X/Emacs Mac Port users, who will already be enjoying full svg support.

+# Abstract

 A completely superfluous, but otherwise most excellent collection of awesome modelines... if not now, then at some point in the future, you might want, need and maybe even love these.